𝗩𝗮𝗹𝘂𝗲 𝗣𝗿𝗼𝗽𝗼𝘀𝗶𝘁𝗶𝗼𝗻: 𝗥𝗲𝘀𝗽𝗲𝗰𝘁 𝗬𝗼𝘂𝗿 𝗖𝗼𝗺𝗽𝗮𝗻𝘆 𝗮𝗻𝗱 𝗖𝘂𝘀𝘁𝗼𝗺𝗲𝗿𝘀

-Impactful – Connect your business to your customers’ needs
+Be Impactful.
+Connect your business to your customers’ needs.

 Value: What makes your solution meaningful to the customer?

-Once you have some ideas through this process, it’s time to wordsmith the value proposition.
+Once you have some ideas through this process, you can wordsmith the value proposition.
 Overall, the value proposition should be unique, clear, and concise.
 Don’t get too fancy.
-Your language doesn’t have to be aspirational, emotional, or laden with jargon - it must be impactful, direct, and precise.
+Your language can be something other than aspirational, emotional, or laden with jargon.
+Rather, it should be impactful, direct, and precise.

-You should consider these components to your value proposition:
+You should consider these components of your value proposition:

-Explanation – What you offer, to whom, and why
+Explanation: What do you offer, to whom, and why.

-You value proposition should differentiate you from the rest of the industry in a way that is meaningful.
-It's not a slogan, tagline, or some grand way to position yourself in the market.
-To be clear, the emphasis of your value proposition is on the customer, not you.
+Your value proposition should differentiate you from the rest of the industry in a meaningful way.
+It’s more than a slogan, tagline, or some elegant way to position yourself in the market.
+To be clear, the emphasis of your value proposition is on the customer, not on you.

 When communicating your business to others, keep in mind the following issues:

-- Words and gimmicks are valueless to customers (slogans, tagline, aspirational statements, and phrases like “here’s an offer you can’t refuse” often mean nothing).
+Words and gimmicks are useless to customers.
+Slogans, taglines, and phrases like “here’s an offer you can’t refuse” often mean nothing to them.

-- A grand mission or detailed description of your business (offices, talent, growth metrics) also do not really matter to customers.
+A grand mission or detailed description of your business—offices, talent, growth metrics—also do not typically matter to customers.

-- Descriptions of your product features, incredible service, and expertise and credentials from the outset is more about you than the customer.
-(Avoid starting a discussion or presentation with these.
-Instead, lead with insights about them.)
+Descriptions of your product features, incredible service, expertise, and credentials from the outset are more about you than the customer.
+Avoid starting a discussion or presentation with these.
+Instead, lead with insights about them.

-Your value proposition should inform and drive your communication.
-It’s your way of communicating the true meaning for customers so others can understand your offering.
+Your value proposition should drive your communication.
+It’s your way of communicating the true meaning to customers so they (and others) can understand your offering.